AlexGarcias/SmartContract/Legal/ReadMe.md

 Contracts are stored in the blockchain.
-The contracts are linked to wallet accounts to receive and send crypto coins to resolve conflict between the parties.
+The contracts are linked to wallet accounts to receive and send crypto-assets to resolve conflict between the parties.